GoogleChrome/developer.chrome.com/site/en/blog/show-picker/index.md

   </cite>
 </blockquote>

-Current answers are not great: they rely on external libraries, CSS hacks, or specific browser behaviors like simulating a user interaction with `click()`.
+Current answers are not great; they rely on external libraries, CSS hacks, or specific browser behaviors like simulating a user interaction with `click()`.

 I'm happy to share that those days will be over soon as the web platform is introducing a canonical way to show a browser picker for `<input>` elements with these types: `"date"`, `"month"`, `"week"`, `"time"`, `"datetime-local"`, `"color"`, and `"file"`.
-It is also working for `<input>` elements with suggestions powered by `<datalist>` or `"autocomplete"` which we'll cover as well in this article.
+It will also work for `<input>` elements with suggestions powered by `<datalist>` or `"autocomplete"` which we'll cover as well in this article.

 <figure class="w-figure">
 {% Img src="image/vvhSqZboQoZZN9wBvoXq72wzGAf1/uh0U2YQnUMato21MzzbR.png", alt="Screenshots of browser pickers", width="800", height="217" %}
-  <figcaption class="w-figcaption">Browser date pickers in Chrome Desktop, Chrome Mobile, Safari Desktop, Safari Mobile, and Firefox Desktop (July 2021).</figcaption>
+  <figcaption class="w-figcaption">Browser date pickers in Chrome desktop, Chrome mobile, Safari desktop, Safari mobile, and Firefox desktop (July 2021).</figcaption>
 </figure>

 {% Aside %}
-Unlike a third-party picker widget, a browser picker is familiar to the user, has great specific platform support, and is always maintained as part of the browser.
+Unlike a third-party picker widget, a browser picker is familiar to the user, has great platform-specific support, and is always maintained as part of the browser.
 {% endAside %}